AchiralAchiral

 Retrieval behaviorHybrid semantic, keyword, and entity-linked search over stored memoriesACT-R inspired recall that favors repeated, recent, validated, and contextually connected memories

-Memory lifecycleMemory is ingested, queried, and deleted by the developer — no reinforcement, no decay, and no human-guided curationMemories strengthen, fade, become candidates for core memory, and stay reviewable by humans
+Memory lifecycleMemory is ingested, queried, and deleted by the developer with no reinforcement, no decay, and no human-guided curationMemories strengthen, fade, become candidates for core memory, and stay reviewable by humans

 Best resultA flexible memory substrate for teams building their own product experienceAn assistant that remembers how the organization works without making users manage the memory system